When the peg broke

 pmUSD and the in-situ gold collateral chain

-RAAC's gold-RWA dollar token has never settled at par — hundreds of recorded sub-peg events, then a ~55.7% intraday crater on May 2, 2026 — yet it is still live.
+RAAC's gold-RWA dollar token has never settled at par — hundreds of recorded sub-peg events, then an ~88% crater to its May 4, 2026 all-time low — yet it is still live.
 The story is structural, not a single blowup.

 apxUSD and the Bitcoin-treasury collateral chain